Roger Palmer, 1st Earl of Castlemaine: Barbara Villiers

+In June 1670, Barbara Villiers was created 1st Duchess of Cleveland, Countess of Castlemaine, and Baroness Nonsuch in her own right, inheriting the title from her husband.

 Career

 While on a prolonged tour in France and Italy, he served as an officer in the fleet of the Venetian Republic in 1664 before returning to England later that year.
-In 1665 he served under the Duke of York in the Royal Navy during the Second Anglo-Dutch War.
+In 1665, he served under the Duke of York in the Royal Navy during the Second Anglo-Dutch War.

 Palmer showed unwavering and public devotion to Roman Catholicism, in spite of heavy legal and social penalties, and also staunchly supported the Stuart monarchy.
 His loyalty to the throne and the Stuart succession in general and to the person of Charles II in particular forced his acquiescence to his wife's position as the King's mistress.

-As a prominent Roman Catholic, Castlemaine came under suspicion at the time of the Popish plot alleged by Titus Oates and others.
+As a prominent Roman Catholic, Castlemaine came under suspicion at the time of the Popish Plot alleged by Titus Oates and others.
 In the atmosphere of anti-Catholic hysteria of the time, Palmer was committed to the Tower of London and subsequently tried at the King's Bench Bar in Westminster for high treason.
 He had to represent himself and, as shown by the verbatim account in the State Trials, secured his own acquittal with skilful advocacy in his own defence against Judge Jeffreys and Chief Justice Scroggs.

 He became a member of the English Privy Council in 1686, following James II's accession to the throne.
 He was appointed Ambassador to the Vatican, where he was ridiculed as Europe's most famous cuckold.

 As ambassador, he promoted James's plan to have Pope Innocent XI make his Jesuit privy councillor, Edward Petre, a cardinal.
 Innocent declined to do so.

 After the Revolution of 1688, Castlemaine fled for refuge to Llanfyllin near his ancestral home in Montgomeryshire and stayed for a while in the house of a recusant there, but he was arrested in Oswestry, Shropshire, and committed to the Tower, spending most of 1689 and part of 1690 there.
 After enduring almost 16 months in the Tower, he was freed on bail.
-He was arrested and sent to the Tower again in 1696 after failing to attend the Irish Parliament but was released again 5 months later.
+He was arrested and sent to the Tower again in 1696 after failing to attend the Irish Parliament, but was released again 5 months later.